akshayballal95/behavioural_ai_ethics/Group/Arguments.md

 #### **Conclusion**

-Despite concerns related to loss of personhood and the stigma attached to BCI technology,it is necessary to develop AI technologies that can improve brain-computer interfaces because this aligns with ethical principles of inclusivity and accessibility, enabling a better quality of life for individuals with disabilities.
+Despite concerns related to loss of personhood and the stigma attached to BCI technology ,it is necessary to develop AI technologies that can improve brain-computer interfaces because this aligns with ethical principles of inclusivity and accessibility, enabling a better quality of life for individuals with disabilities.

 ---